In the Meantime: Coping With Life in Transition

 The first time I climbed a mountain, I remember my body aching.
 However, after practice and exercise, I no longer feel the same pain as before.
 I did not solve the problem: climbing a mountain is still an exercise in endurance.
 However, I built up resilience and perseverance through practice.
 My desire to climb the mountain was bigger than my dislike of pain.

-My favorite quote by Friedrich Neitzsche: "He who has a why to live can bear almost any how."
+My favorite quote by Friedrich Nietzsche: "He who has a why to live can bear almost any how."

 Endings Can Be Good: